balezz/lacmus_storage/README.md

-# REST API for a Image Storage Service
+# REST API for an Image Storage Service

 ### The HTTP API endpoints: